ice-csic-astroexotic/ML-Poppyns/docs/tutorials/generator_tutorial.md

 ## Maps of synthetic populations

-Once a simulated population (or a set of synthetic populations) has been created by running one of the simulator scripts (see [Simulating neutron star populations](simulator_tutorial.md)), we can generate a synthetic representation of this simulation that is readable by a machine-learning pipeline.
+Once a set of synthetic populations has been created by running the `run_simulation_set.py` script with one of the simulator types described in the section [Simulating neutron star populations](simulator_tutorial.md), we can generate a synthetic representation of this simulations that is readable by a machine-learning pipeline.
 Depending on the type of simulations that has been performed, two types of generator scripts

 * `pypopsyn/generator/generate_dataset_full.py`